herminiogg/dmaog-paper-evaluation/README.md

 * films_modified.ttl: Same entities as in films.ttl but modified not to have predicates with a list of objects (only one per subject and predicate).
 This is due to a bug in RDF4J-Beans that can be resolved easily as explained later.

 ## Usage examples
-All the examples in this section are meant to illustrate how a developer can use these libraries and the amoun of code/configuration needed to set up a minimal project.
+All the examples in this section are meant to illustrate how a developer can use these libraries and the amount of code/configuration needed to set up a minimal project.
 All examples are designed to do two basic operations:
 * Get all films
 * Get films whose name is Dunkirk